-It is important that students inform the School through their Personal Tutor or Programme Leader, and at the earliest opportunity, if there are any events that may impact on the status of their criminal record, for example, if they receive any cautions by police, if they are charged by the police, prosecuted or/and convicted of any crime.
-Such events do not necessarily prevent the student from continuing and completing their programme of study; however, they may constitute non-academic misconduct and/or, in situations where the outcome is pending, students may not be permitted to access PLEs until the outcome is known.
+It is important that students inform the School through their Personal Tutor or Course Leader, and at the earliest opportunity, if there are any events that may impact on the status of their criminal record, for example, if they receive any cautions by police, if they are charged by the police, prosecuted or/and convicted of any crime.
+Such events do not necessarily prevent the student from continuing and completing their programme of study; however, they may constitute non-academic misconduct.